TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ## Compilation

 We can create an example Go program by making a `here_we_go.go` file.

-Later on during the compile process, the Go compiler first converts this Go file into an assembly-like internal representation and then compiles the internal representation into a binary.
+If we want to produce a binary, `here_we_go.go` must belong to the `main` package and include a `main` function such that the compiler can locate the entrypoint of the binary.
+During the compilation process, the compiler first converts this Go file into an assembly-like internal representation and then compiles the internal representation into a binary.

-In order to let the compile succeed, there must be a Go file (`here_we_go.go` in our case here) that not only belongs to the `main` package but also includes a `main` function such that the compiler can locate the entrypoint of the binary.
+If we don't need a binary, then `here_we_go.go` doesn't need to have the `main` package and function.
+The compilation still runs but produces nothing.

 {% codeblocktag () %}
 here_we_go.go